V4Fire/Client/src/base/b-router/README.md

 ### Loading of styles and scripts on a transition

-Usually, we split our scripts and styles in different chunks to improve a site loading speed.
+Usually, we split our scripts and styles in different chunks to improve loading speed.
 We can tie our routes with these chunks by using the `entryPoint` option.

 #### Defying entry points